kmeret/frame/README.md

-# Base
+# Frame
 Android frame for future projects

-- library with reusable code
+- libraries with reusable code
 - demo project with samples